ahmedkaludi/easy-table-of-contents/README.txt

 * The widget auto highlights the sections currently visible on the page.
 The highlight color is configurable.
 * Developer friendly with many action hooks and filters available.
 More can be added by request on [Github](https://github.com/shazahm1/Easy-Table-of-Contents).
 Pull requests are welcomed.
 * An option to show toc based on dynamic paragraph count.
+* An option which Preserve Line Breaks in TOC.
+* An option to use the TOC without anchor links in the URL.
+* Support for custom taxonomy description.
+* Adds SiteNavigation Schema.

 = TAKE IT A STEP FURTHER WITH EASY TABLE OF CONTENTS PRO = With [EASY TABLE OF CONTENTS PRO](https://tocwp.com/pricing/) You will get access to more professional Settings, options and positions to really push your TOC to the next level.